binarypatrick/binarypatrick.github.io/_posts/2025-07-07-systemd-remounting-service-.md

 ![Tiny workers remounting hard drives in computers](/assets/img/systemd-remounting-service/header.png)

-In `systemd`, you can create an remount unit to ensure share stay mounted.
-This would work perfectly, except, LXC does not support this `systemd` unit.
+In systemd, you can create an remount unit to ensure share stay mounted.
+This would work perfectly, except, LXC does not support this systemd unit.
 So instead I created a service that runs a script, and a timer to trigger it.
-Like a cron, but still using `systemd`.
+Like a cron, but still using systemd.

 It works by adding a file named `unmounted` to the mount folder anchor.
 When the share is unmounted, this file will be visible.
 We can test for the file and remount when it's found.